Week 2 - Structuring Data Pipelines

 return f"Config(host={self.host!r}, port={self.port!r})"

 The @dataclass decorator reads your field definitions and generates __init__, __repr__, and other methods automatically.
-You'll encounter more decorators throughout the course: @pytest.fixture in Chapter 7, @field_validator in Week 3, and many more in Python libraries.
+You'll encounter more decorators throughout the course: @pytest.fixture in Testing with Pytest, @field_validator in the Pydantic chapter next week, and many more in Python libraries.

 <aside>